Shell reports stronger than expected profits

 The company also said it would be returning $4bn to shareholders, by buying back some its shares over the next three months.

+Despite the fall in oil prices in recent months, Shell said its profits had been boosted by strong trading in its chemicals and refined products business.

+Earlier this week, BP had also reported strong earnings for the first three months of the year - although they were lower than in the same period in 2022.

-Earlier this year, Shell reported profits of $39.9bn for 2022, double the previous year's total and the highest in its 115-year history.
+In February, Shell reported profits of $39.9bn for 2022, double the previous year's total and the highest in its 115-year history.

-The jump in oil and gas prices following the start of the war in Ukraine has led to big profits for energy companies, but also fuelled a rise in energy bills for households and businesses.
+While the jump in oil and gas prices following the start of the war in Ukraine led to big profits for energy companies, it also fuelled a rise in energy bills for households and businesses.

 Last year, the UK government introduced a windfall tax on profits made from extracting UK oil and gas - called the Energy Profits Levy (EPL) - to help fund its scheme to lower gas and electricity bills.